 How Do You Test For Nitric Oxide Levels?

 There are three different ways that nitric oxide levels can be tested.
 They include a blood and saliva sample or a breath test.
-Blood or plasma testing is rarely done because of its inaccuracy due to the instability of NO. Therefore, testing through plasma is not valid.
-Assessing levels of nitric oxide is pretty straightforward using salivary indicator strips.
+Blood or plasma testing is rarely done because of its inaccuracy due to the instability of NO. Therefore, testing through plasma is not considered valid.
+Assessing levels of nitric oxide is relatively straightforward using salivary indicator strips.

 Saliva test strips are also available.
-They can quantity the amount of NO present in saliva, and the color change of the strip corresponds to the overall bioavailable nitric oxide within the body during the test.
+They can quantify the amount of NO present in saliva, and the color change of the strip corresponds to the overall bioavailable nitric oxide within the body during the test.

 Functional medicine labs are used to assess for, rule out, or manage conditions that may be associated with low nitric oxide levels.
 Here are the labs that practitioners utilize: